-Depression can be difficult to identify, and as a result, it can often be misdiagnosed as something else entirely.
-Too often, we hear stories of people in denial about their depression, people who ignore their signs and symptoms and turn to substances by way of ‘escaping’.
+Depression can be difficult to identify and as a result, it can often be misdiagnosed as something else entirely.
+Too often, we hear stories of people in denial about their depression, people who ignore the signs and symptoms of depression and turn to substances by way of ‘escaping’.

 Alongside escapism, many people with depression feel the need to face it alone, not wanting to ‘burden’ others with their negative perception on the world.
 But it’s when faced alone that depression can cause dire consequences.

 The social stigma attached to mental health issues means that many suffer in silence, which not only exacerbates the problem, but also compounds the feelings of distress, remorse, helplessness and hopelessness.

 Unfortunately, clinical depression is a prolonged state that is largely unaffected by external circumstances.
 To live in a low state, where it may be difficult to find pleasure or joy in life, can be difficult not only for the sufferer, but also for those around them.